MajorVee/Penny-Thoughts/README.md

-An App to the Amplify backend and built a frontend allowing the users to create, edit, and delete notes.
-Users will also be able to upload an image and associate it with a note.
--
 ## Overview

-React application integrated with AWS Amplify, streamlined for scalability and performance, with pre-configured AWS services like Cognito, AppSync, and DynamoDB.
+Used Amplify UI component library to scaffold out an entire user authentication flow, allowing users to sign up, sign in, and reset their password with just few lines of code.
+Additionally, you will build an app frontend that allows users to create, update, and delete their notes.
+They will also be able to upload an image and associate it with a note.

 ## Features